Jacqueline1337/SlideShow/README.md

   <li style="font-family:avenir;"> Be stealthy and fill up empty containers in cafeteria </li>
   <li style="font-family:avenir;"> 'File' your T-shirts </li>
   <li style="font-family:avenir;"> Download SelfControl app to help with study time </li>
+  <li style="font-family:avenir;"> When taking notes in class, leave a few pages in the front for a table of contents.
+This will make it 100 times easier at the end of the year to study from once you have a full notebook </li>
   </ul>
   <h4 style="font-family:raleway;"> Fun Facts! </h4>
   <ul>